Jiri

 Jiri (जिरी) is a municipality in Dolakha District in the Bagmati Province of central Nepal.
 At the time of the 2011 Nepal census it had a population of 13,938 people.

-Jiri, which lies about 190 kilometers from Kathmandu, is the main gateway to the Everest Region.
-Almost all the Everest expeditions, including the one led by famous climber John Hunt, Edmund Hillary had passed through Jiri.
+Jiri, which lies about 190 kilometers from Kathmandu, is the main gateway to the Everest region.
+Almost all the Everest expeditions, including the one led by famous climber John Hunt, and including Edmund Hillary, had passed through Jiri.
 A company of the Nepal Army is stationed in town and visitors' equipment and backpacks might be searched.
 There are a number of lodges available along either side of the main road, mainly in Jiri Bazaar.